rnetser/opendatahub-tests/docs/STYLE_GUIDE.md

 ## Naming
 - Use descriptive names for tests, variables, functions, classes, etc.
+- Meaningful names are better than short names.
 - Do not use single-letter names.

 ## Documentation